- Search The Registry

 - My Account

 *Dorsie Willis was born on this date in 1886.
-He was an African American soldier, and activist.
+He was a Black soldier, and activist.

 From Meridian Mississippi, he was the oldest of nine children born to Dochia and Cousie Willis.
 At the age of four Dorsie and his family moved to Guthrie, Oklahoma.
 In 1904, he enlisted in the Army, and during the summer of 1906 his unit the first battalion of the 25th infantry regiment was transferred from Fort Niobrara in Nebraska to Fort Brown; this was during the Spanish American War.
 This was a post near Brownsville, Texas at the mouth of the Rio Grande River, to protect against Mexican revolutionaries.